hasura/ddn-comments/README.md

 ```shell
    ddn supergraph build local
 ```
+3b.
+Y if context pop up comes on the CLI

-1. Run Docker.
+4. Run Docker.
 For local development, Hasura runs several services (engine, connectors, auth, etc.), which use the following ports: 3000, 4317 and so on.
 Please ensure these ports are available.
 If not, modify the published ports in the Docker Compose files from this repository accordingly.
 ```shell
    ddn run docker-start
 ```

-1. Check out the console to discover and test the GraphQL API
+5. Check out the console to discover and test the GraphQL API
 ```shell
    ddn console --local
 ```